Welcome to Alders Farm Bench Rest (AFBR) Competition 2024

 Front rests may incorporate elevation and windage adjustment.

-Bipods are allowed if they are fixed to the rifle and rest freely on the bench.
+Bipods are allowed as long as they are fixed to the rifle and rest freely on the bench.

-Rear rests may be omitted during shooting if the competitor chooses so.
+Rear or front rests may be omitted during shooting if the competitor so chooses.

-During shooting the competitors trigger hand and shoulder should be in contact with the gun.
+During shooting the competitors trigger hand and shoulder must be in contact with the gun.

-The "open" class will include all PCP and c02 air rifles – as well as any rifles that do not fall into another category.
+The "Recoilless" class will include all PCP, c02, and Recoilless Spring air rifles – as well as any rifles that do not fall into another category.
+Cards will be shot at 25 yards.

-For all classes the rifles will be air rifles complying with UK non-FAC law and hence sub 12ft-lb.
+For all classes the rifles must be air rifles complying with UK non FAC law and hence sub 12 ft-lb.

-Any choice of optic or dioptre or open sight may be used.
+Any choice of optic, dioptre, or open sight may be used, subject to the class entered.

 There will be no cap on optic magnification.